 The Dual Capacity-Building Framework (DC-BF) is a policy statement from the U. S. Department of Education based on decades of research by many scholars-including NNPS researchers.
-It tells educators to establish programs of family engagement and identifies conditions that help frame successful programs.^{1,2} It notes that adult capacity-building is key for districts and schools to conduct programs of family engagement.
+It tells educators to establish programs of family engagement and identifies conditions to put in place for successful programs.
+It notes that adult capacity-building is key for districts and schools to conduct programs of family engagement.